No. 1 Air Force School, Gwalior

-No 1 Air Force School, Gwalior is a co-educational English medium institution located at its campus at Maharajpur, Gwalior.
+No 1 Air Force School, Gwalior is a co-educational English medium institution located at its campus at Maharajpura, Gwalior.

 History

 Originally christened as Air Force Vidya Bharati School, later renamed to No.1 Air Force School was established on 23 July 1990 with classes I TO VI.
 The school was upgraded to a Senior Secondary School in the year 1994-95 and was affiliated to Central Board of Secondary Education Delhi.

 The school is under the management and control of the Indian Air Force with Air Officer Commanding, Air Force Station, Gwalior, as its chairman.
-An advisory board consisting of experienced officers and representatives of parents, guides, inculcates and advises on the programs.
+An advisory board consisting of experienced officers and representatives of parents, guides, inculcates and advises on the programs.Current principal of the school is Mrs.Toshima Singh Rajput.